jrfferreira/git-overview/README.md

 To clean your repository or reset the HEAD:

-* Reseting a specific file:
+* Resetting a specific file:

 ``` bash
   $ git reset -p [file path]
 ```

-* To resets the index and working tree discarting both:
+* To resets the index and working tree discarding both:

 ``` bash
   $ git reset --hard [commit]